 Tuning the Challenge and Adding Fun

-Design aside: this stage of design is when the puzzle-making process really begins to open up; Figure 11-6 shows the potential to create highly engaging gameplay with only the few basic elements you’ve been working with.
-The authors’ studio uses the previous template and many similar variations in brainstorming sessions for many kinds of games, introducing one or two novel elements to a well-understood mechanic and exploring the impact new additions have on gameplay; the results often open exciting new directions.
+The current stage of design is when the puzzle-making process really begins to open up; Figure 11-6 shows the potential to create highly engaging gameplay with only the few basic elements you’ve been working with.
+The authors’ studio uses the previous template and many similar variations in brainstorming sessions for many kinds of games -- introducing one or two novel elements to a well-understood mechanic and exploring the impact new additions have on gameplay -- and the results often open exciting new directions.
 As an example, you might introduce platforms that appear and disappear, platforms that rotate after a switch is activated, a moving energy field, teleporting stations, and so on.
-The list of ways you can build out this mechanic is limitless, but there is enough definition with the current template that adding a single new element is fairly easy to experiment with and test, even on paper.
+The list of ways you can build out this mechanic is of courselimitless but there is enough definition with the current template that adding a single new element is fairly easy to experiment with and test, even on paper.

 There are two factors with the newly expanded level design that increase the challenge.
 First, the addition of the horizontally moving platform requires players to time the jump to the “elevator” platform more precisely (if they jump while the platform is ascending, there is little time to deactivate the energy field before it zaps them).
 The second factor is less immediately evident but equally challenging: only a portion of the level is visible at any time, so the player is not able to easily create a mental model of the entire level sequence like they can when the entire layout is visible on a single screen.
 It’s important for designers to understand both explicit challenges (such as requiring players to time jumps between two moving platforms) but also less obvious (and often unintentional) challenges such as being able to see only part of the level at any given time.
 Think back to a game you’ve played where it felt like the designers expected you remember too many elements; that kind of frustration is often the result of unintentional challenges over-burdening what the player can reasonably hold in short-term memory.

-As a designer, you need to be aware of unintentional challenges and areas of unintentional frustration or difficulty.
-This is a key reason it’s vital to observe people playing your game as early and often as possible (as a general rule, any time you’re 100 percent certain you’ve designed something that makes perfect sense, at least half the people who play your game will tell you exactly the opposite).
+As a designer you need to be aware of unintentional challenges and areas of unintentional frustration or difficulty, which is a key reason it’s vital to observe people playing your game as early and often as possible (as a general rule, any time you’re 100 percent certain you’ve designed something that makes perfect sense at least half the people who play your game will tell you exactly the opposite).
 Although a detailed discussion of the benefits of user testing is outside the scope of this book, you should plan to observe people playing your game from the earliest proof-of-concept all the way to final release.
 There is no substitute for the insights you’ll gain from watching different people play what you’ve designed.

-The level currently assumes the hero character can rest only on platforms; although there’s no design plan for what happens if the character misses a jump and falls to the bottom of the screen, players might reasonably imagine that it would result in a loss condition and trigger a game reset.
-If you added a “floor” to the level, gameplay would noticeably change.
-In addition to removing a significant risk, players would be able to access the elevator platform directly, as shown in Figure 11-7.
+The level as described in previous figures currently assumes the hero character can rest only on platforms; although there’s no design plan for what happens if the character misses a jump and falls to the bottom of the screen, players might reasonably imagine that it would result in a loss condition and trigger a game reset.
+If you added a “floor” to the level, player strategy would noticeably change;in addition to removing a significant risk players would be able to access the elevator platform directly, as shown in Figure 11-7.

 Figure 11-7.
 The addition of a “floor” to the game world significantly changes the level challenge.